amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 Saying,
 "One part in a million, just because," isn't satisfying...

+Both of the previous points tie into the challenge of standardizing curriculum across a large group of volunteer instructors with very different backgrounds and interests.
+What we _actually_ teach varies more widely than the content of most university courses with prescribed curricula.
+This isn't necessarily a bad thing---one of the reasons we recruit instructors from among scientists is so that they can customize content and delivery for local needs---but we need to be more systematic about varying on purpose rather than by accident.

 Finally,
 we try to make our teaching as interactive as possible, but we still don't give learners hands-on exercises